-Google Walkout for Change was created in 2018 by Google employees organizing to force change at Google.
-According to organizers, the global walkout that year involved 20,000 Googlers in 50 cities around the world.
+Google Walkout for Change was created in 2018, and organizers said the group’s global walkout that year involved 20,000 Googlers in 50 cities around the world.

-Citing concern with censorship and intimidation, in a tweet days before Google fired her, Gebru questioned whether regulation was being worked on to protect AI ethics whistleblowers.
+In a tweet days before Google fired her, Gebru asked whether anyone was working on regulation to protect AI ethics whistleblowers.
 In the days after being fired, she voiced support for unionization as a means of protecting AI researchers.
-The Alphabet Workers Union cites Gebru being fired among reasons that organization was formed in January.
+The Alphabet Workers Union cites Gebru’s dismissal among the reasons it was formed in January.

 The letter also urges academic conferences to refuse to review papers subjected to editing by corporate lawyers and to begin declining sponsorship from businesses that retaliate against ethics researchers.
 “Too many institutions of higher learning are inextricably tied to Google funding (along with other Big Tech companies), with many faculty having joint appointments with Google,” the letter reads.

-The letter addressed to state and national lawmakers cites a VentureBeat article published two weeks after Google fired Gebru about potential policy outcomes that could include changes to whistleblower protection laws and unionization.
-That analysis — which drew on conversations with ethics, legal, and policy experts — cites UC Berkeley Center for Law and Technology co-director Sonia Katyal, who analyzed whistleblower protection laws in 2019 in the context of AI.
-In an interview with VentureBeat late last year, Katyal called them “totally insufficient.”
+The letter addressed to state and national lawmakers cites an article VentureBeat published two weeks after Google fired Gebru.
+That piece looks at potential policy outcomes of the firing, including unionization and changes to whistleblower protection laws.
+The analysis — which drew on conversations with ethics, legal, and policy experts — cites UC Berkeley Center for Law and Technology co-director Sonia Katyal, who analyzed whistleblower protection laws in 2019 in the context of AI.
+In an interview with VentureBeat late last year, Katyal called these protections “totally insufficient.”

 “What we should be concerned about is a world where all of the most talented researchers like [Gebru] get hired at these places and then effectively muzzled from speaking.
 And when that happens, whistleblower protections become essential,” Katyal told VentureBeat.

-This is the second recommendation Congress has received in as many weeks to extend protections to people working on artificial intelligence to alert the world to harmful applications.
-Recommendations sent to President Biden and Congress last week by the National Security Commission on Artificial Intelligence chaired by former Google CEO Eric Schmidt include a call for government agencies to establish policy that gives workers an avenue to raise concerns about “irresponsible AI development.”
+This is the second time in as many weeks groups have urged Congress to extend protections to AI workers wanting to alert the world to harmful applications.
+Last week, the National Security Commission on Artificial Intelligence, chaired by former Google CEO Eric Schmidt, sent recommendations to President Biden and Congress that include a call for government protections for workers who feel compelled to raise concerns about “irresponsible AI development.”

 VentureBeat spoke with two sources familiar with Google AI ethics and policy matters who said they want to see stronger whistleblower protection for AI researchers.
 One person familiar with the matter said that at Google and other tech companies, people sometimes know something is broken but won’t fix it because they either don’t want to or don’t know how to.